 occurs when a reentrant circuit forms within or just next to the atrioventricular node.
 The fast and slow pathways should not be confused with the accessory pathways that give rise to Wolff-Parkinson-White

 WPW is usually diagnosed with a standard electrocardiogram (ECG), but specialized testing is required in some patients.
 The electrocardiogram — The WPW pattern can be detected by an ECG, even while the patient is in a normal rhythm.
 Conduction through the accessory pathway produces a characteristic ECG pattern.

-You may ask, What condition involves pre excitation of the ventricles due to an accessory pathway and can cause tachycardia and possibly symptoms of palpitations and blackouts?
+What condition involves pre excitation of the ventricles due to an accessory pathway and can cause tachycardia and possibly symptoms of palpitations and blackouts?

 Is pre excitation Syndrome dangerous?

 The condition predisposes patients to a short circuit in the heart where an impulse can go down one pathway and up another when that second pathway shouldn’t be there.
 This can cause very rapid heart rates that can be symptomatic in terms of patient comfort, but in most situations are not dangerous.